mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 	labels map[string]string
 	// value is the entry value.
 	value any
-	// next is an pointer to the next Entry. next *Entry
+	// next is a pointer to the next Entry. next *Entry
 }